aarthiss94-boop/Task-3-data-Validation-and-Cleaning-/README.md

 # Task-3-data-Validation-and-Cleaning-
-Detects duplicates and removes using Data-> remove Duplicate value replace empty cells using unknown text
+Detects duplicates and remove using Data-> remove Duplicate value replace empty cells using unknown text
 =if(isblank([@gender]),"unknown",[@gender])
 taking average in performace column and filled that average value in empty cells